CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 * `amd`, `catalyst` - AMD Catalyst OpenCL binary format
 * `gallium` - the GalliumCompute binary format
 * `raw` - rawcode (raw program instructions)

+### .gallium

+This pseudo-operation should to be at begin of source.
+Choose GalliumCompute OpenCL program binary format.

 ### .global, .globl